danwjoyce/chronosig-www/content/authors/nt/_index.md

   url: "https://www.psych.ox.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: Niall is a DPhil candidate a the Big Data Institute at the University of Oxford.
+bio: Niall is a DPhil candidate at the Big Data Institute at the University of Oxford.
 He contributes his expertise with NLP for clinical data to the chronosig project.

 interests:
 - Applied Artificial Intelligence